Updated: Aug 9

 3. Audit findings are used as the only source for compliance improvement

 Relying only on audits doesn't make sense when it comes to safety, quality or dealing with the environment.
 This is like waiting until you hit the guard rail before you realize that you were driving outside the lines.
-Companies need to use leading indicators and actions instead of waiting for an audit to tell them they are off side.
+Companies need to use leading indicators and actions instead of waiting for an audit to tell them when they are off side.

-Also, findings never specify aspirational or voluntary goals that companies may choose to pursue.
+Also, findings never consider stakeholder or voluntary goals that companies may choose to pursue.
 Standards along with regulations are at best minimum specifications and companies may choose to go above and beyond them and often do.